 3B: HUMANITIES

-AREA 4 - SOCIAL and BEHAVIORAL SCIENCES (Three courses: At least two academic disciplines.
-9 semester or 12 quarter units)
+AREA 4 - SOCIAL and BEHAVIORAL SCIENCES (*Two courses: two academic disciplines.
+6 semester or 8 quarter units)

 AREA 5 - PHYSICAL and BIOLOGICAL SCIENCES (Two courses: One from the Physical Science and one from the Biological Science.
 One of the two courses must include a laboratory.
 7 semester units or 9 quarter units)